GeorgeJM97/Yolov3-Underwater-Detection/README.md

 # Yolov3-Underwater-Detection

 The Project is Design to run using files stored in My google drive.
 To run on your own personal Drive, Please refer to Setting Up to clone darknet as well as to download the training set

+For more info regarding the project itself, kindly refer to the project report